alexrf45/aegis/USAGE.md

 katet create - spins up a new container

-katet custom-create - spinds up a new container with user built image
+katet custom-create - spins up a new container with user built image

 katet start - starts an specified container